 While some people believe skipping breakfast can promote weight loss, others believe having it can encourage weight loss.
 The rationale behind this is that you can shed pounds so long as you are eating good breakfast foods.

-Fact: Medical News Today acknowledges that there is no evidence proving that eating this morning meal can help you shed pounds (11).
+Fact: Medical News Today acknowledges that eating a morning meal or not isn’t the only factor which determines your success with weight loss (13).
 The only proven technique to prompt weight loss is maintaining a calorie deficit.
-A calorie deficit only occurs when you consume fewer calories than your body is burning (7).
+A calorie deficit only occurs when you consume fewer calories than your body is burning (8).

 It means that you can eat breakfast but still consume more calories than your body is burning.
 The effect is consuming more calories than your body is burning is not weight loss but weight gain.